WBTT, The Patterson Foundation present ‘Voices’ staged readings

 SARASOTA — Westcoast Black Theatre Troupe is collaborating with The Patterson Foundation to offer three free staged readings of a new one-act play — written by award-winning playwright and educator Beth Duda, who will also direct —“Abraham Lincoln and Frederick Douglass: A Walk to Respect.”

 Two readings take place at 7:30 p.m.
 Wednesday, Feb.
 19 and Thursday, Feb.
-20 at the Glenridge Performing Arts Center, 7333 Scotland Way, Sarasota An additional reading will take place at 10 a.m.
+20 at the Glenridge Performing Arts Center, 7333 Scotland Way in Sarasota.
+An additional reading will take place at 10 a.m.
 Friday, Feb.
 21, at the Manatee Community Foundation — 2820 Manatee Ave.
-W., Bradenton.
+W., in Bradenton, according to information provided.

 Tickets are free but reservations are required — go to ThePattersonFoundation.org/a-walk-to-respect for more information and reservations.